not-registered Login to view full entry:

 Agricultural management advice, Message narration

-The study randomized 4,518 farmers into two groups to evaluate the impact of language on engagement with voice message advisory services.
-One group (2,360 farmers) received messages in the local dialect, while the other group (2,158 farmers) received messages in standard Bangla.
-Randomization was stratified by farmer union, crop type (mungbean or watermelon), and planting date to ensure balance in key characteristics across treatment arms.
+The study randomized 4,518 farmers into two groups to evaluate the effect of language on the farmers’ engagement with voice message advisory services.
+The treatment group (n = 2,360) received messages in the local dialect, while the control group (n = 2,158) received messages in standard Bangla.
+Randomization was stratified by farmer union, crop type (mungbean or watermelon), and planting date, to ensure balance in key characteristics across treatment arms.

-Because watermelon farmers joined the service later, they received fewer total messages on average.
+Because watermelon farmers joined the service later, they received fewer messages on average than the mungbean farmers.

 • Results